victorskl/vanilla/README.md

 # Vanilla Project

-Welcome to my vanilla project.
+Welcome to my vanilla project - a few quick start projects for exploring Java technology stack.
 Modules are vanilla in their own nature, simpleton.
 But they could potentially be a foundation for a bigger project.
 Read each module README for further details if any.